kleingeschrieben/OrderHub/docs/limitations-and-future-work.md

 ### Testing

-- No automated tests (unit/integration/end-to-end) are included.
+- Not enough automated tests are included.
 - The system has been verified manually via the UI and Swagger.

 ---